dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 Multiple QTYPE Option MUST attempt to return all specified RR types except where that would result in truncation or a risk of a significant DNS amplification attack in which case it MAY omit some (or all) of the records for the additional RR types.
-Those RR types MUST then also be omitted from the Multiple QTYPE Option in the response.

 A caching recursive server receiving a Multiple QTYPE Option query SHOULD attempt to fill its positive and negative caches with all of the